muratk3n/thirdwave/en/tweets/2019/week44.md

 That software can generate running code BTW from the differential equations those diagrams are based on.
 Econs, check it out.

-And f--in Krugman still thinks "banks lend deposits they receive from other customers".
-Dude - wake up.
+F--in Krugman still thinks "banks lend deposits they receive from other customers".
+What a douche.

 [Link](https://youtu.be/3g6-hPFFS_0?t=73)